ArdanaLabs/Ardana-dApps/docs/vault_owner_interaction_tests.md

 ### Withdrawing Collateral from Vaults
 #### Offchain
- - Withdrawing only succeeds if done by a user who is the owner of the vault.
-Test with non-owner.
+ - Withdrawing only succeeds if done by an user who is the owner of the vault.
+ - Withdrawing fails if done by an user who is not the owner of the vault.
  - Withdrawing a positive amount of collateral from the vault succeeds.
  - Withdrawing an amount of collateral that leaves the amount of collateral in the vault <= 0 fails.
  - Withdrawing an amount of collateral that leaves the collateralization ratio below the liquidation ratio should fail.
 TODO: this has contradictory specifications in the spec. in 2.2 we say only in the UI this should be forbidden in 3.2 there is a bullet saying that it does not work for both.